DC: Chocolate city?

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 28, 2010.
-This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Update and tagged Alexandria, artisan, Baltimore, banana, Belgian, blackberry, brie, calavados, champagne, chipotle, chocolate, cinnamon, clove, coffee, cognac, crème de menthe, DC, ginger, gingerbread, gold leaf, gooseberry, green tea, Guittard, handmade, hot chocolate, lavender, lime, Maryland, Michel Cluizel, mocha, Paris, peanut butter, pistachio, raspberry, Recchiuti, Recchiutti, Richmond, sesame, toffee, truffles, Valrhona, Virginia, Washington.
+This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Review, Update and tagged Alexandria, artisan, Baltimore, banana, Belgian, blackberry, brie, calavados, champagne, chipotle, chocolate, cinnamon, clove, coffee, cognac, crème de menthe, DC, ginger, gingerbread, gold leaf, gooseberry, green tea, Guittard, handmade, hot chocolate, lavender, lime, Maryland, Michel Cluizel, mocha, Paris, peanut butter, pistachio, raspberry, Recchiuti, Recchiutti, Richmond, sesame, toffee, truffles, Valrhona, Virginia, Washington.
 Bookmark the permalink.